aai-institute/pyDVL/docs/40-influence.rst

 Approximate matrix inversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes it is not possible to construct the complete Hessian in memory.
+Most often it is not possible to construct the complete Hessian in memory.
 In that case one can use conjugate gradient as a space-efficient approximation to inverting the full matrix.
 In pyDVL this can be done with the parameter `inversion_method` of :func:`~pydvl.influence.compute_influences`: